MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

     app.Screenshot("The app in progress.");
 	```

 	The first line of code simulates a tap of the Start button by querying the UI for a button labeled "Start" and then passing it to the ```Tap``` method.
-The second line snaps a screen shot after the button is tapped — that is, once a descent has begun.
+The second line snaps a screen shot after the button is tapped — that is, once the drone has begun descending to the Mars surface.

 1. Right-click the first **AppLaunches** test in Test Explorer and select **Run Selected Tests** to run the updated test for the Android version of Drone Lander.
 Then switch to the Android emulator and watch as Drone Lander loads and the Start button is tapped to begin a descent.